SCOPE OF THIS CHAPTER

 - The Nominated Manager's view should be sought;

 - Where a review has been undertaken, the IRO's opinion should be sought;

 - A Working Agreement with the parent or carer should be sought;

-- Consider whether an urgent request and commissioning of a resource(s) or service for the child or parent /carer support should be sought e.g. CAF/Early Years, 'Relate' or Drug/alcohol advisory service etc;
+- Consider whether an urgent request and commissioning of a resource(s) or service for the child or parent / carer support should be sought e.g. CAF / Early Help, 'Relate' or Drug / alcohol advisory service etc;

 - Other partner agencies, such as Schools, Education Department and Health should be advised of the change of circumstances;

 - A Child in Need Planning Meeting should be promptly arranged.